jordan-wei-taylor/genolearn/doc/usage/train.md

 Train
 #####

-# allow train / test split (without grouping by year)

-Creates a numpy ``npz`` object within a preprocessed directory.
-The npz object is similar to that of a dictionary where the ``key`` contains the groups of the observations and the ``value`` is a 1-dimensional array with the number of elements to be the number of genome sequences present in the genomoe sequence data used to preprocess.

-The input parameters for ``genolearn.feature_selection`` are

-.. list-table:: Parameters for genolearn.feature_selection
-   :widths: 25 25 50 100
-   :header-rows: 1
-   :align: center

-   * - Parameter
-     - Flag
-     - Default
-     - Description
-   * - output
-     -
-     -
-     - output file name
-   * - path
-     -
-     -
-     - path to preprocessed directory
-   * - meta_path
-     -
-     -
-     - path to meta data csv
-   * - identifier
-     -
-     -
-     - meta data column denoting the identifier
-   * - target
-     -
-     -
-     - meta data column denoting the target
-   * - values
-     -
-     -
-     - incremental identifiers (or groups) to perform feature selection on
-   * - group
-     - \-group
-     - None
-     - meta data column denoting the groupings of the observations
-   * - method
-     - \-method
-     - fisher
-     - either "fisher" for built-in Fisher Score or a module name (see example in documentation)
-   * - log
-     - \-log
-     - None
-     - name of the log file generated upon completion
-   * - sparse
-     - \-\-sparse
-     - False
-     - indicate if sparse loading of the data is preferred Suppose we are interested in training a Machine Learning model on our preprocessed dataset.
+Suppose we are interested in training a Machine Learning model on our preprocessed dataset.
 Given a Machine Learning model, we may wish to:

 + vary it's hyperparameters